Cocos-BCX/Document/chain_development/How to become an active witness or council to obtain benefits.md

 Check if the account ID is in the active_committee_members list returned by info.

-6. View Benefits
+6.View Benefits

 The income of the council will be immediately received, and it will be distributed once every 24 hours.

 Become an Active Witness

-1. 1.Registered account name of main network
+1.Registered account name of main network

 Firstly check [Developer wallet download and account registration](https://github.com/Cocos-BCX/Document/blob/master/chain_development/Cocos-BCX%20Binary%20Wallet%20Instructions%20and%20Account%20Registration.md) to download and operate the wallet, and then register for the COCOS MainNet account.
 As the current council threshold requires 50 million COCOS At the same time, registering a candidate costs 1000 COCOS, so you need to own a minimum amount of 50,001,000 COCOS.

-2. Register Witness Candidates
+2.Register Witness Candidates

 Before the transaction, please follow the wallet instructions to import the referer account private key, otherwise a permission verification error will be prompted.

-a.
-Upgrade Account
+a.Upgrade Account

 upgrade_account account name true

-b.
-Register Witness Candidate
+b.Register Witness Candidate

 Type the command in the wallet command line